 Regardless of the state, all landlords do have a legal right to charge tenants for property damage.
-Though for the most part these issues can be resolved using the tenant’s security deposit.
+However, for the most part, these issues can be resolved using the tenant’s security deposit.
 However, minor damages due to general wear and tear are to be expected during any rental agreement.
 This means unavoidable damages like thinned carpets or small scratches on surfaces cannot result in a charge to the tenant.

 Most states will require landlords to provide their tenants with a written notice before deducting funds from their security deposits.
 This is why carrying out a thorough inspection prior to each rental period is incredibly important.
 This way, if any serious damages do occur over the course of the contract, landlords will have proof that the property was in good condition prior to the agreement.

-It is worth noting that tenants must sign any inspection checklists prior to their moving in date.
+It is worth noting that tenants must sign any inspection checklists prior to their moving-in date.
 This helps to avoid disputes arising in the event of legal action being taken.
 In essence, it will be the responsibility of the landlord to prove that damages were caused by the tenant when pursuing reimbursement.

 What Constitutes Serious Damage?

-If damage to a rental property exceeds the funds within the tenant’s security deposit, or falls outside the realms of general wear and tear, landlords across the states are permitted to seek reimbursement.
+If damage to a rental property exceeds the funds within the tenant’s security deposit or falls outside the realms of general wear and tear, landlords across the states are permitted to seek reimbursement.
 The definition of serious damage can be somewhat open to interpretation.
 There are a few key indicators that can help in determining the severity of any particular issue.

 - How old was the damaged item?